Grace Lee Boggs

 Grace Lee Boggs, of Chinese descent, was born in Providence, Rhode Island, and later moved to New York City, where her father, Chin Lee, became New York’s premier Chinese restaurant owner.
 Grace received her BA from Barnard College (Columbia University) in 1935 and her Ph.D. in philosophy from Bryn Mawr College in 1940.

-Jimmie and Grace’s home on 3061 Field Street in Detroit became the Mecca for the most ardent black revolutionaries to emerge in the 1960s, including Milton Henry, Richard Henry, Ahmad Muhammad, General Baker, Vincent Harding, and William Strickland, and they were connected to Malcolm X, Dr. Reverend Martin Luther King, Jr., Reverend Albert Cleage, Danny Aldridge, Ossie Davis, Danny Glover, among others.
-Their analysis significantly impacted the Black Freedom struggle during the 1960s -1970s, particularly citing the cities as the battleground versus the southern US.
+Jimmy and Grace’s home on 3061 Field Street in Detroit became the Mecca for the most ardent black revolutionaries to emerge in the 1960s, including Milton Henry, Richard Henry, Ahmad Muhammad, General Baker, Vincent Harding, and William Strickland.
+They were connected to Malcolm X, Dr. Reverend Martin Luther King, Jr., Reverend Albert Cleage, Danny Aldridge, Ossie Davis, Danny Glover, among others.
+Their analysis significantly impacted the Black Freedom struggle during the 1960s -1970s and beyond, particularly citing the cities as the battleground versus the southern US.
 In the 1960s, they advanced the idea that the American socio-political nexus required the confluence of class and race struggle of racial and class analysis.
-Their analysis called for Black Power in Detroit, three years before 1966, called for Black Power by Stokely Carmichael and Willie Ricks in Greenwood.
+Their analysis called for Black Power in Detroit as early as 1963..

-The Boggs' prolific writings and publications and concepts of “think dialectically, not biologically,” “dialectical humanism,” and “revolutionary humanism” was widely distributed and still motivate and resonate with activists and the youth today.
+The Boggses' prolific writings and publications and philosophy of dialectical humanism still motivate and resonate with activists and young people today.

 Bibliography